How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Denatured Alcohol

-Wet the paint stain with denatured alcohol with a cloth.
-You can find this solvent online or at your local hardware store.
+- Wet the paint stain with denatured alcohol using a cloth.

-Use a paper towel to remove the excess denatured alcohol and let the floor air-dry completely.
+- Use a paper towel to remove the excess denatured alcohol and let the floor air-dry completely.
 Throw the paper towel and the cloth away.

 Note: be extra careful when working with denatured alcohol.
 It's highly flammable, so don't put the cloth near open fires.
+Wear protective clothing and gloves if available.
+Avoid any unnecessary contact with denatured alcohol, especially with your eyes.
+Don't mix denatured alcohol with any ingredients or chemicals, as violent reactions may happen.

 Cleansing Pads